KristofferHaakonsen/pr-question-template-action/.github/pull_request_template.md

 1. I have added ___ dependencies.
 2. I have crated ___ new APIs.
 3. I have created ___ new way to receive user input.
+4. I have created ___ new way to receive user input.
+5. I have created ___ new way to receive user input.
+6. I have created ___ new way to receive user input.
+7. I have created ___ new way to receive user input.

 - [ ] I have filled in the questions above :heavy_exclamation_mark: